zchyde/brooklinebooksmith.com/_posts/2016-03-17-step-aside-disney-princess.md

 ![](/uploads/versions/msmarvel---x----260-400x---.jpg)

-The new ***[Ms Marvel](http://www.brooklinebooksmith-shop.com/book/9780785190219)*[by G Willow Wilson and Adrian Alphona](http://www.brooklinebooksmith-shop.com/book/9780785190219)**\*\*is just perfect in all ways as far as I'm concerned.
+The new ***[Ms Marvel](http://www.brooklinebooksmith-shop.com/book/9780785190219)*[by G Willow Wilson and Adrian Alphona](http://www.brooklinebooksmith-shop.com/book/9780785190219)** is just perfect as far as I'm concerned.
 Religion, friends, school, overbearing parents (who we love anyway), action, adventure… you name it Ms Marvel has it.

 ---